Oscar-winning director attacked in West Bank by Israeli settlers feared he would die

 Hamdan Ballal accepted an Oscar as co-director of ‘No Other Land’ just three weeks ago

-An Oscar-winning Palestinian director attacked in the West Bank says he was held overnight in jail by Israeli soldiers he claimed mocked his award between beatings.
+An Oscar-winning Palestinian director attacked in the occupied West Bank says he was held overnight in jail by Israeli soldiers who mocked his award between beatings.

 Now he has spoken out about his ordeal that started on Monday, when his head was “kicked like a football” as he lay in the dirt during a settler attack on his home in the occupied area.